1217968689

 Context

-The initiative coped with the impact of the economic and social consequences of the pandemic on poverty levels among the elderly.
-Many older people who were initially able to handle the challenges and expenses connected with the early months of the health emergency, then struggled to pay their household bills and purchase essential food items and products.
-All of this has left them in situations of extreme hardship and isolation.
+The initiative helped the elderly cope with the impact of the economic and social consequences of the pandemic on poverty levels.
+Many older people who were initially able to handle the challenges and expenses connected with the early months of the health emergency were later struggling to pay their household bills and purchase essential food items and products.
+All of this left them in situations of extreme hardship and isolation.

 Target